SiliconLabs/peripheral_examples/series2/lesense/lesense_multi_channel/readme.txt

 How to test:
 1. Build the project and download it to the starter kit
-2. Run the code, connect LESENSE channel 2 pin (see below) to 3.3V (Pin 2/20 on Expansion Header)
+2. Run the code, connect LESENSE channel 2 pin (see below) to 3.3V
 3. Observe LED0 toggle once (from ON to OFF)
-4. Connect LESENSE channel 2 pin back to GND (Pin 1/19 on Expansion Header)
+4. Connect LESENSE channel 2 pin back to GND
 5. Observe LED0 toggle once (from OFF to ON)
-6. Connect LESENSE channel 3 pin (see below) to 3.3V (Pin 2/20 on Expansion Header)
+6. Connect LESENSE channel 3 pin (see below) to 3.3V
 7. Observe LED1 toggle once (from ON to OFF)
-8. Connect LESENSE channel 3 pin back to GND (Pin 1/19 on Expansion Header)
+8. Connect LESENSE channel 3 pin back to GND
 9. Observe LED1 toggle once (from OFF to ON)
 10. Press Push Button 0 and hold down
 11. Observe LED0 toggle once (from ON to OFF)